shapesmusic/Shapes-Basics-Draft/contents.md

 Lesson 21: Light and Heavy Tensions
 Lesson 22: Independent Solfege
 Lesson 23: Reading by Touch Part 3
+Lesson 24: Reading by Ear Part 3
-Lesson 24: Moods and Tensions Together
+Lesson 25: Moods and Tensions Together
-Lesson 25: Getting Inside of Moods
+Lesson 26: Getting Inside of Moods
-Lesson 26: Reading by Ear Part 3
+Lesson 27: Reading by Ear Part 3
-Lesson 27: Incidentals
+Lesson 28: Incidentals
 &nbsp;&nbsp;Commentary: Shape and Standard Notation
-Lesson 28: Making Time Relative
+Lesson 29: Making Time Relative
-Lesson 29: Reading by Touch Part 4
+Lesson 30: Reading by Touch Part 4
-Lesson 30: All Moods and Tensions
+Lesson 31: All Moods and Tensions
-Lesson 31 Reading by Ear Part 4
+Lesson 32 Reading by Ear Part 4
-Lesson 32: Mood Names
+Lesson 33: Mood Names
-Lesson 33: Reading by Touch Part 5
+Lesson 34: Reading by Touch Part 5
-Lesson 34: Holding on to the Anchor
+Lesson 35: Holding on to the Anchor
-Lesson 35: Imagination as an Instrument Part 2
+Lesson 36: Imagination as an Instrument Part 2

 #### Back Matter
 Commentary: Software as a Medium